trinker/gofastr/README.md

 Of course we can chain matrix creation functions with several of the manipulation function to quickly prepare data for analysis.
-Here I demonstrate preparing data for a topic model using **gofaster** and then the analysis.
+Here I demonstrate preparing data for a topic model using **gofastr** and then the analysis.
 Finally, I plot the results and use the **LDAvis** package to interact with the results.
 Note that this is meant to demonstrate the types of analysis that **gofastr** may be of use to; the methods and